-Principal among three arrested in Madhya Pradesh school’s hijab row
+Principal among three arrested in Madhya Pradesh school hijab row

-Hindutva groups had raised allegations of religious conversion after a poster of the Ganga Jamuna School showed non-Muslim students wearing hijabs.
+Hindutva groups had made allegations of religious conversion after a poster of the Ganga Jamuna School showed non-Muslim students wearing hijabs.

 The principal of a school in Madhya Pradesh’s Damoh district that is at the centre of a controversy over allegations of non-Muslim students being forced to wear hijabs has been arrested, the police told The Indian Express on Monday.